ngothanhtam2006/Auto-REF-Beincom-v1.2/README.md

 # ♻️ **REQUIREMENTS**
 - ✅ **Pricing for Key/Source Code:**
 - ```sh
-  700k per month per device
+  30$ per month per device
-  1.2 million VND for lifetime use on one device
+  50$ for lifetime use on one device
-  3 million VND for full source code
+  120$ for full source code

 # 🚀 **ADVANTAGES**
 - 🔄 **Unlimited REF link execution** 📈